-I illustrate the logic behind \hyref{Proposition}{prop:when-does-learning-stop} in \hyref{Figure}{fig:long-run-belief-pairs}.
-Recall typical beliefs dynamics from \hyref{Figures}{fig:geometric-intuition} and \ref{fig:optimal-belief-dynamics-examples}: whenever beliefs jump towards the long run average $\pi$, they can only get closer to $\pi$ for ever after.
-Whether learning stops depend on whether the belief process drifts into points in the information acquisition region, coming from any side of $\pi$.
-If so, this triggers a cycle; otherwise, learning eventually stops. \hyref{Proposition}{prop:when-does-learning-stop} follows this logic to delineate necessary and sufficient conditions.
-In particular problems, one can often determine which case obtains without fully solving the DM's problem.
-Indeed, one only needs to know the best attainable payoffs from \emph{some} cycle initiated at or around $\pi$ and its comparison with the fixed cost.
-For instance: if some cycle is profitable (taking into account the initial fixed cost), then it must be than $\pi \in \inforegionopt$ and all priors lead to periodic information acquisition in the long run; if the same is true in gross but not net value, there is a hole and path dependency arises; etc.
+Whether learning stops depends on whether the belief process drifts into points in the information acquisition region, coming from any side of $\pi$. \hyref{Proposition}{prop:when-does-learning-stop} follows this logic to delineate necessary and sufficient conditions.
+Sufficient conditions can often be obtained without solving the full problem, by examining the best attainable payoffs from \emph{some} cycle initiated at or around $\pi$.
+For instance: if some cycle is profitable, then it must be that $\pi \in \inforegionopt$ and all priors eventually lead to periodic information acquisition; if the same is true in gross but not net value, there is a hole and path dependence arises; etc.

-The most interesting case is the last one, (iii.b), in which path dependency arises.
-Whereas in all other cases, all beliefs lead to the same long run outcome (either a cycle or a finite number of updates), when there is a "hole" around $\pi$ all initial beliefs lead to an eventual cycle except those close enough to $\pi$ which lead to never acquiring information.
-Path dependency takes a stark form: no information is ever acquired because the DM started with uncertain enough beliefs.
-Even though there is gross value of information at $\pi$, it is not sufficiently high to warrant paying the initial cost of cyclical information acquisition.
-Even though this results from optimality, such path dependency might have welfare consequences in richer environments, e.g. in the presence of externalities from information acquisition or if inequality in how informed agents are is intrinsically undesirable.
+The most interesting case is the last one, (iii.b): path dependence arises, whereas in all other cases, all beliefs lead to the same long run outcome.
+When there is a "hole" around $\pi$, path dependence takes a stark form: no information is ever acquired if the DM started with uncertain enough beliefs; even though there is gross value of information at $\pi$, it is not sufficiently high to warrant paying the initial cost of cyclical information acquisition.
+Even though this results from optimality, such path dependence might have broader welfare consequences, e.g. in the presence of externalities from information acquisition or if information inequality is undesirable.